pythonlover02/Proton-Sarek/README.md

 I’m still investigating a permanent solution to this issue, but this workaround has proven effective in the meantime.

+Edit: It should be fixed on versions 9-15-r1 and above thanks to [Artewar67](https://github.com/Artewar67)

 ## GPU List:
 Here its the GPU List of the ones on witch its recommended to use this Proton Build